 In the above step, we told you about analyzing the results of the assessments.
 After you’ve run a thorough analysis, start grouping participants with similar responses.

 By similar responses, we mean the participants who come across as highly dissatisfied or those with a potential need for improvement.

 Grouping team members will help you take the next necessary step specific to solve their problems.

-After you’ve scaled the responses of participants and grouped them, hold a meeting with different groups.
+After you’ve analyzed your participants’ responses and grouped them, hold a meeting with different groups.
 In the meeting, discuss their responses and advise a course of action to move forward.

 Once the good ideas come forward, discuss goals and actionable steps to set concrete targets for the team.
 Ensure that the steps help team members strengthen their commitment, creating more room for meaningful performance improvements.

 Step 5: Follow up With Another Assessment